-The group's interest rate risk arises from long-term and short-term borrowings.
+The group's interest rate risk arises from short-term borrowings.
 Borrowings issued at variable rates expose the group to cash flow interest rate risk.
 Borrowings issued at fixed rates expose the group to fair value interest rate risk.
-During 2015 and 2016 the group's borrowings at variable rates were denominated in Rands.
+During 2016 and 2017 the group's borrowings at variable rates were denominated in Rands.